top of page

 2nd & Clay (the former St. James Methodist Church building) is Waco's only historic religious structure on the National Register of Historic Places, and it is McLennan County's only site directly related to Black history on the National Register.

-In 1874, St. James was founded as a Methodist Episcopal church on the banks of the Brazos River by pastor Anderson Brack, a former slave.
+In 1874, St. James was founded as a Methodist Episcopal church on the banks of the Brazos River by pastor Anderson Brack, who was formerly enslaved.
 St. James grew to 532 members while becoming one of the area's most prominent Black churches, and the congregation spent a half-century in tabernacles and buildings in downtown Waco.

 Through a controversial eminent domain claim, the San Antonio and Aransas Pass Railroad seized the church's land in 1922.
 The congregation moved a block away to the current location on the corner of 2nd Street and Clay Avenue, where the current building was constructed under Pastor C.S.
 Williams in 1924.